-Phobia or Morbid fear, a term of clinical psychology, is an anxiety related disorder that intensifies an overwhelming or unreasonable aversion or fear from a situation, environment, event or a place that provokes anxiety and possesses a little or an unreal danger.
+Morbid or phobia fear, a term of clinical psychology, is an anxiety-related disorder.
+That intensifies an overwhelming or unreasonable aversion or fear from a situation, environment, event, or place that provokes anxiety and possesses a little or an unreal danger.
 The types of phobias include:

-Common phobia fears are associated with flying insects, snakes, heights, enclosed places, highway driving, elevators, needles etc. Different psychological and physical reactions can be diagnosed with phobic people.
+Common phobia fears are associated with flying insects, snakes, heights, enclosed places, highway driving, elevators, needles, etc. Different psychological and physical reactions can be diagnosed in phobic people.
 This clinical disorder interferes with normal psychological functioning and triggers sudden panic and anxious reactions among people.

-- Annoyance and avoidance to certain circumstances or situations
+- Annoyance and avoidance of certain circumstances or situations.